Altaf-hucn/Cricket-Excited-Actions-Benchmark/README.md

 Extensive annotation and empirical evaluations using state-of-the-art action recognition architectures demonstrate the effectiveness and research value of the proposed benchmark.
 This work provides a valuable resource for advancing cricket action analysis and sports understanding research within the computer vision community.

 ---

-## 📁 Dataset Access

-The Cricket Excited Actions (CEA) dataset was developed for research in cricket action understanding and sports video analysis.

-If you would like to access the dataset for academic or research purposes, please contact:

-📧 altafh3797@gmail.com

----

----